juhakaup/WFC_dungeon_gen/documentation/implementation.md

 ## Time and space coplexity
 I tested map initialization and solving separately.
 As defined in the definition, the time complexity is O(n).
-The initilization stays very throughout the test range.
+The initilization stays linear through most of the test range.
 The map generation times start to increase after 40x40 tile map.
 In the end, the processing time has more than doubled.
-This is with a map consisting of 25 000 objects, so this could be just memory issue as the tiles are selected in somewhat random order.
+This is with a map consisting of 25 000 objects, this could be just memory issue as the tiles are selected in random order.
 ```
 Testing map initialization
 10000 10 x 10 maps initialized in   3721.450 ms. That is 37.215 ms per 10000 tiles.